fbpx

 • Cost: One-off fee

-Ongoing Support for Self-represented litigants who require ongoing support throughout their case until the hearing, which includes;
+Ongoing Support for Self-represented litigants who require ongoing support managing their case until the hearing, which includes;

 • 1:1 Dedicated remote support